VALIDATION!!!

 That’s how I am feeling today.
 VALIDATION!
 SUCCESS!!
 HUZZAH!!!

 OK, what the heck am I talking about?
 Well, for the past decade, I’ve been struggling with demons of doubt and uncertainty.
-Based strictly on my understanding of what makes for great storytelling, and on the number of fans who gush over my work, I was pretty certain I was on my way to literary stardom.
-Since my third-grade creative writing course, teachers have been amazed by my talent, and this continued up until my college years, when one professor told me, “I’ve only know two students who can write beautifully, and you’re one of them.”
-But the repeated rejection letters by agents and publishers got me to doubting myself.
-Maybe I am not quite as good as everyone has been saying?
+Based on my understanding of what makes for great storytelling and the number of fans who rave over my work, I was fairly confident I was on my way to literary stardom.
+Since my third-grade creative writing course, teachers have been amazed by my talent, and this continued into my college years, when my history professor told me, “I’ve only known two students who can write beautifully, and you’re one of them.”
+But the repeated rejection letters got me doubting myself, and I thought, ‘Maybe I’m not quite as good as everyone has been saying.’
 Maybe I have been deluding myself all these years?
 Even with my latest outing, The Princess of Aenya, earning nothing but praise, with FIVE stars on Amazon and readers saying, “I cried,” “I can’t stop thinking about it,” and “best fantasy book I’ve read in ages,” I had to wonder … was all this praise biased somehow?
-Sure, some reviews are from acquaintances and long-time fans.
-But why, in the Goddess’ name, haven’t any agents taken notice?
-Or, as one of my trolls recently pointed out to me, why haven’t I sold more copies than Taken by the Pterodactyl, a novel about a girl who has sex with a winged dinosaur?
+Sure, some reviewers are acquaintances and long-time fans of mine, but not all.
+So why, in the Goddess’ name, haven’t any agents taken notice?
+Or, as one troll pointed out to me, why haven’t I sold more copies than Taken by the Pterodactyl, a novel about a girl who has sex with a winged dinosaur?
 I realized then that the only way to truly conquer my demons is by tying a reviewer to a chair and forcing them to read my book.
 But I couldn’t really do that … could I?

 “THE PRINCESS OF AENYA draws from fantasy and science fiction to create rich characters, impressive world building, and a multifaceted story, with elements both familiar and refreshingly unique to the avid fantasy reader.
 Judged by top industry professionals–not as merely a great indie book–but as a great book, period.”—IndieReader